jgagne/ajovt4-ls22-vskk/10-thesis-digest.md

 #### Basic

-A common template with a theoretical part, a practical part, etc. It’s basic, not interesting, and doesn’t include any enthusiasm or style, but it gets the job done, if that’s what your thesis is about.
+A standard pattern you may want to avoid: This thesis consists of a theoretical part, a practical part, etc. It is adequate but not compelling and does not include any enthusiasm or style, but it gets the job done if that is what your thesis is all about.
 Although, the main goal is to write better than that.

 > **Abstract:**
 >